marty90/priv-accept/README.md

 * `clear_cache`: clear the cache after the first visit
 * `headless`: run Chrome in headless mode
 * `try_scroll`: try to scroll the page if no banner is found
+* `global_search`: search accept words in the whole document
+* `full_net_log`: store in the output file the details of the requests/responses
+* `pre_visit`: make all visits as "second visits", so with cache e open sockets

 ### Output

 The main output is a JSON file with various statistics, including all the HTTP requests fired at each stage, the cookies that are installed and some information about the found banners.

-Moreover, it stores screenshots of the page and of the cookie banners found.
+Moreover, it stores screenshots of the page and of the cookie banners found as well as the clicked element.